yostane/pwa_from_scratch/README.md

 }
 ```

-The `animes` array allows to store the history of searched anime.
+The `animeHistory` array allows to store the history of searched anime.

-You can see here an example of an anime object <https://api.jikan.me/anime/1000>.
-You can change the at the end to see a different anime.
+You can see here an example of an anime object provided by the Jikan API <https://api.jikan.me/anime/1000>.
+You can change the number at the end of the url to get a different anime.
+Beware that some id may return a 404.
+Here are some anime ids that succeed: 4524, 5672, 1 and 1000.

-Here is the code that loads an anime and updates the history when the user clicks on the button:
+Here is the code that fetches an anime from the network when the user clicks on the button.
+The history and the DOM is updated when the response is successfully retrieved.

 ```javascript
 /**